KAP Reports

 The bamboo rig had these features:

-• A loop of 20-pound Dacron as the suspension line.
+• A loop of 20-pound Dacron was the suspension line.

-• Four large paper-clips as pulleys for the half-Picavet suspension.
-Two were on the line and two were secured to the cradle cross-piece.
+• Four large paper clips served as pulleys for the half-Picavet suspension.
+Two were on the line, and two were secured to the cradle cross-piece.

-• Four vertical skewers brought together at the top, through a hole in the cross-piece.
+• Four vertical skewers were brought together at the top through a hole in the cross-piece.
 Several turns of electrical tape prevented the skewers from slipping down and also provided some friction.
 Hence, with the friction fit, the camera could be pointed in any horizontal direction.

 Light Air